-For decades, Walmart solidly held the reins as the largest retailer in the world.
-The Bentonville, Arkansas-based multinational retail corporation’s competition trailed far behind and it could afford to focus almost exclusively on its roots as a big-box retail chain, selling low-priced staples, such as laundry detergent, paper towels, bottled water, groceries, and even apparel basics and electronics, in all 50 states and beyond.
-Despite generating $514.4 billion in revenue in 2019, Walmart has fallen short where its fast-growing rival, Amazon, has made its name: online.
+For decades, Walmart solidly held the title of the largest retailer in the world.
+The Bentonville, Arkansas-based multinational corporation’s competition trailed far behind, and as a result, the now 58-year old titan could afford to focus almost exclusively on its roots as a big-box retail chain, selling low-priced staples, such as laundry detergent, paper towels, bottled water, groceries, and even apparel basics and electronics, in all 50 states and beyond.
+Despite generating $514.4 billion in revenue in 2019 and boasting a market capitalization of more than $405 billion, Walmart has fallen short where its fast-growing rival, Amazon, has made its name: online.

 After bypassing most retailers, with its convenient 2-day shipping and low, low prices, Amazon – and its $280.5 billion in annual revenue as of 2019 – has been moving aggressively to rival Walmart on Walmart’s own turf.
-While Amazon is not building sprawling brick-and-mortar stores across the U.S., as Walmart has done, it is looking to chip away at Walmart’s lead by expanding its offerings to include the very every-day household products – and groceries, which are precisely what have helped turn Walmart into the market’s biggest behemoth.
+While Amazon is not building sprawling brick-and-mortar stores across the U.S., as Walmart has done (the Walmart chain consists of nearly 5,000 brick-and-mortar stores in the U.S., and almost 7,000 international outposts), it is looking to chip away at Walmart’s lead by offering up (including by way of its margin-happy private labels) the every-day household products – and groceries that have helped turn Walmart into the retail market’s biggest behemoth.

-Initially under the watch of Joel Anderson – who was appointed as CEO of Walmart.com U.S. in 2011 (before stepping down in June 2014), telling reporters in 2012 that for Walmart, “the next 25 years are about becoming a digital company” – and most recently, Jet.com founder Marc Lore, who took the role of CEO of Walmart’s U.S. e-commerce operations in 2016, Walmart has been on an e-commerce acquisition spree.
-A timeline of some of its retail-related acquisitions and notable partnerships are listed below …
+Initially under the watch of Joel Anderson – who, in his role as CEO of Walmart.com U.S. in 2012, that “the next 25 years [for Walmart] are about becoming a digital company” – and more recently, at the direction of Jet.com founder Marc Lore, who took the role of CEO of Walmart’s U.S. e-commerce operations in 2016, Walmart has been on an e-commerce acquisition spree.
+Its goal?
+Well, it is clearly trying to keep up with Amazon on the digital front.

 August 2016: Jet.com